sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 Only one input type is allowed by default but there is a way to define a function supporting more than one type with :class:`NDArrayType <mlprodict.npy.onnx_numpy_annotation.NDArrayType>`.
-When calling function `onnx_log_1`, input are detected and an ONNX graph is generated and executed.
-Next time the same function is called, if the input type is the same as before, it reuses the same ONNX graph and same runtime.
-Otherwise, it will generate a new ONNX graph taking this new type as input.
+When calling function `onnx_log_1`, inputs are detected, an ONNX graph is generated and executed.
+Next time the same function is called, if the input types are the same as before, it reuses the same ONNX graph and same runtime.
+Otherwise, it generates a new ONNX graph taking this new type as input.
 The expression `x.dtype` returns the type of this input in order to cast the constant `1` into the right type before being used by